johnnyodonnell/sample-client-side-browser-attacks/Readme.txt

     * Really no point to do a redirect post for a CSRF attack, since the same effect can be achieved with zero additional clicks
             See: https://portswigger.net/web-security/csrf
+    * When loading an iframe, the browser only sends over cookies that set the SameSite attribute to 'None'.

 Resources:
     * Portswigger